 Senior Health | April 13, 2022

+What is respite care for seniors?
 Caring for a senior loved one is both rewarding and challenging.
-Family caregivers need to remember that it’s important to take necessary breaks and practice self-care so they can ensure that they continue to find joy in their role.
+Family caregivers need to remember to take necessary breaks and practice self-care to ensure that they continue to find joy in their role.

 The Family Caregiver Alliance (FCA) reports that 40 to 70 percent of caregivers exhibit clinically significant symptoms of depression.

-Respite care is defined as the transfer of primary caregiving responsibilities to another person, typically a professional caregiver, relative or friend, in order for primary caregivers to receive temporary relief from caregiving responsibilities.
+Respite care is the transfer of primary caregiving responsibilities to another person.
+Typically a professional caregiver, relative or friend substitutes for primary caregivers to provide temporary relief from caregiving responsibilities.
 Respite care takes many forms – some family caregivers choose to have someone take on caregiver duties for a few hours a week or a few hours a day.
-Or, some schedule respite care for longer periods of time to accommodate an extended break or vacation.
+Or, some schedule respite care for longer periods to accommodate an extended break or vacation.

 The purpose of this study was to help identify the unique challenges and stressors that family caregivers face.
 As a partner in this research study, we reached out to the family members and decision-makers of approximately 2,000 Comfort Keepers clients.